-At Flinders University, we recognise the unique position of Indigenous Australians as First Nations people, and are committed to Indigenous education and engagement.
+At Flinders University, we recognise the unique position of Aboriginal and Torres Strait Islander peoples as First Nations people, and are committed to Indigenous education and engagement.

 Our Strategic Plan, The 2025 Agenda: Making a Difference, states our commitment to: engaging with Indigenous Australians, students, staff and the community respecting Indigenous knowledge systems and perspectives, progressing Indigenous advancement in education, research, employment and wellbeing.

 Subscribe for updates to Indigenous events

 Flinders University acknowledges the Traditional Owners of the lands on which its campuses are located, these are the Traditional Lands of the Arrernte, Dagoman, First Nations of the South East, First Peoples of the River Murray & Mallee region, Jawoyn, Kaurna, Larrakia, Ngadjuri, Ngarrindjeri, Ramindjeri, Warumungu, Wardaman and Yolngu people.
 We honour their Elders and Custodians past, present and emerging.